localstack/snowflake-docs/content/en/user-guide/transaction-management/index.md

 ---
-title: "User-Defined Transaction Management"
+title: "Transaction Management"
-linkTitle: "User-Defined Transaction Management"
+linkTitle: "Transaction Management"
 weight: 20
-description: Get started with User-Defined Transaction Management in LocalStack for Snowflake
+description: Get started with Transaction Management in LocalStack for Snowflake
 ---

 ## Introduction

-User-Defined Transaction Management (UDTM) is a feature that allows you to manage transactions in Snowflake.
-You can use UDTM to create a transaction management system that is specific to your application.
+Transaction Management is a feature that allows you to manage transactions in Snowflake.
+You can use Transaction Management to create a transaction management system that is specific to your application.

-The Snowflake emulator supports UDTM, allowing you to emulate realistic database operations that require precise control over when changes are committed or rolled back.
+The Snowflake emulator supports Transaction Management, allowing you to emulate realistic database operations that require precise control over when changes are committed or rolled back.
 The following operations are supported:

 -   [BEGIN](https://docs.snowflake.com/en/sql-reference/sql/begin)
 -   [COMMIT](https://docs.snowflake.com/en/sql-reference/sql/commit)